lakejs/lake-docs/guide/index.md

 ## Getting and setting value

-Lake provides the following methods to get and set the content of the editor.
+Lake provides the following methods to get and set the editor's content.

 ### Initializing the editor with provided value